conan-io/conan-package-tools/README.md

         builder.add_common_builds()
         builder.run()

-But if are not interested to update your build.py script, it's possible to use environment variables instead:
+But if you are not interested to update your build.py script, it's possible to use environment variables instead:

     export CONAN_CONFIG_URL=https://github.com/bincrafters/conan-config.git